rmendels/rerddapXtracto/cran-comments.md

-## update Version 0.4.2
+## update Version 0.4.3

-Should fix the notes and warnings in CRAN nightly builds
+Fixes the warnings in the CRAN nightly builds
+The DESCRIPTION file specifically says will not work with old-release

 ## Test environments
 * local OS X install, R 3.6.1